tbp.monty.frameworks.utils#

 Pre-process the max evidence values to get the change in evidence across steps.

-Clip the values to be less than or equal to 0.
+Clip the values to be less than or equal to 0 and return the index of the most recent positive change in evidence.

 - Returns:

-Clipped change in evidence across steps. postive_jump_loc: Index of the most recent positive change in evidence.
+Clipped change in evidence across steps. positive_jump_loc: Index of the most recent positive change in evidence.

 - Return type: